Get in touch

 Interim solution - extend life of diesel vessels

-In the short term, the primary focus for NetZero Maritime is to enhance the energy efficiency of the existing diesel fleet while construction of new vessels is underway.
-Implementing a comprehensive analysis of the diesel fleet by utilising telematic vessel tracking and specialised emission tracking software, NetZero Maritime has implemented a data-driven mid-to-long-term strategy for the legacy fleet, taking into consideration that each vessel is in a different stage of its life cycle.
+In the short term, NetZero Maritime is focused on improving the energy efficiency of its existing diesel fleet while new vessel construction is ongoing.
+By leveraging telematic vessel tracking and specialised emission monitoring software, we are conducting a comprehensive analysis of the diesel fleet.
+This data-driven approach informs our mid-to-long-term strategy for the legacy fleet, taking into account the varying stages of each vessel’s life cycle.

 Fullers360’s diverse portfolio of destinations, ranging from 15 to 50-minute journey times across the dynamic Hauraki Gulf network, requires detailed route analysis.
-NetZero Maritime have utilised their business case and modelling expertise, emphasising an understanding of local and central government finance strategies, underscoring the necessity for a robust business case to support sustainability solutions.
+NetZero Maritime has leveraged its expertise in business case development and modeling, with a strong emphasis on understanding local and central government finance strategies, highlighting the critical need for a solid business case to support sustainable solutions.

 Long-term decarbonisation strategy